wsjwong/gantt-chart-for-team-lead/README.md

 - **Direct Project Management** - Each team leader manages their own projects directly
 - **Team Member Management** - Add/remove team members to/from projects with consistent Google-style team management modal
 - **Project Assignment** - Assign team members to projects during creation and editing
+- **Invited User Support** - Invite users by email and assign them to projects before they accept the invitation
 - **Modal-based Editing** - Streamlined project editing through interactive modals instead of separate pages
 - **Interactive Gantt Chart** - Click on any project in the timeline to edit details and manage assignments
 - **Project Deletion** - Secure project deletion with admin-only access and confirmation dialogs